Introduction

 Considerations:

-- Not a complete FMS (limited documentation, accounting)
+- Not a complete FMS (limited documentation, accounting, invoicing)

 - Often used alongside another system